Gaurav-S-Mahajan/Gaurav-S-Mahajan.github.io/README.md

 Cybersecurity Analyst specializing in penetration testing, digital forensics, and risk management.
 Bridging technology and business for secure solutions.

 ## Features 📋
-⚡️ Built with HTML5, CSS3, and JavaScript/
+⚡️ Built with HTML5, CSS3, and JavaScript\
-⚡️ Fully Responsive Design/
+⚡️ Fully Responsive Design\
-⚡️ SEO Optimization (Open Graph, JSON-LD)/
+⚡️ SEO Optimization (Open Graph, JSON-LD)\
-⚡️ Dark/Light Mode Toggle/
+⚡️ Dark/Light Mode Toggle\
-⚡️ Accessible Design (ARIA support)/
+⚡️ Accessible Design (ARIA support)

 ## Installation & Deployment 📦
 - Clone the repository and modify the content as you need.